ibmsoe/bigtop_cluster/benchmark/README.md

   **Note:** This step can take around 11 hours to complete on the 1+4  POWER8 cluster, and can take more time on an equivalent x86 cluster.

-  To run the data generation on a x86 cluster, use the `gen_data_x86.sh` script.

 2. After the data generation completes, you can check the data by running the following command:

         sudo -u hdfs hdfs dfs -du -h /TPCDS-10TB